nrwl/nx/docs/shared/packages/storybook/plugin-angular.md

 ## Generate Storybook Configuration for an Angular project

-You can generate Storybook configuration for an individual Angular project with this command:
+You can generate Storybook configuration for an individual Angular project by using the [`@nrwl/angular:storybook-configuration` generator](/packages/angular/generators/storybook-configuration), like this:

 ```shell
 nx g @nrwl/angular:storybook-configuration project-name